porzana (crake) carolina (of Carolina)

 Monday, April 21, 1980 — 12:00 noon

-Northbrook, Illinois — golf course behind Moody Distribution
+Northbrook, Illinois — golf course

 I went back after work to try again.
-As I approached the strip of reeds, the Sora flushed and headed out across the pond away from us.
+As I approached the strip of reeds, the Sora flushed and headed out across the pond away from me.
 It ran across the surface with its feet dangling, splashing the surface as it went.
 About 25 feet from shore, it disappeared under the water.
 We circled the pond for another half hour, but the bird was not to be found.